marijnh/Eloquent-JavaScript/08_error.md

 leaving, it notices that it was aborted at a point where it had created an inconsistent program state, it repairs the damage it did.

-Note that, even though the `finally` code is run when an exception is thrown in the `try` block, it does not interfere with the exception.
+Note that even though the `finally` code is run when an exception is thrown in the `try` block, it does not interfere with the exception.
 After the `finally` block runs, the stack continues unwinding.

 {{index "exception safety"}}

-Writing programs that operate reliably even when exceptions pop up in unexpected places is very hard.
+Writing programs that operate reliably even when exceptions pop up in unexpected places is hard.
 Many people simply don't bother, and because exceptions are typically reserved for exceptional circumstances, the problem may occur so rarely that it is never even noticed.
 Whether that is a good thing or a really bad thing depends on